iliapopov17/BI-Workshop-Projects/Project_05/README.md

 ### Eye colour
 In this individual, the genetic variant rs12896399 on chromosome 14 indicates the GG genotype.
 This genotype is associated with brown eye colour, which is the result of genetic factors affecting iris pigmentation [^11].

+![image](https://github.com/user-attachments/assets/0c6b96e3-0f30-487a-91cb-083d460c2c4d)

 _Figure 1.
 Eye colour analysis steps._

-![image](https://github.com/user-attachments/assets/0c6b96e3-0f30-487a-91cb-083d460c2c4d)

 ### Clinically significant variants
 A search for clinically significant SNPs using `SnpEff` and `SnpSift` revealed a total of 14 SNPs associated with risk factors for various diseases.
 Of these, we selected 5 for further analysis and suggestions for genome modification.

-_Table 1.
-Clinically significant SNPs._

 |rsID|Chromosome|Coordinates|Genotype|Gene|Associated Condition|Fixed Genotype|
 |-|-|-|-|-|-|-|